testdotai/appium-classifier-plugin/README.md

-# Test.ai Classifier Plugin for Appium
+# Test.ai Classifier Server and Appium Plugin

 This is an experimental plugin for [Appium](https://appium.io) that enables test automation of mobile apps using [Test.ai](https://test.ai)'s